Chhatrapati Shahu Maharaj Terminus

 Chhatrapati Shahu Maharaj Terminus (officially Shri Chhatrapati Shahu Maharaj Terminus Kolhapur) (station code: KOP) is the main railway terminus in the city of Kolhapur, India.
 It is the end point of the Miraj to Kolhapur railway line and falls under Pune division.
 It has a freight yard called Gur Market with a capacity of five freight trains nearly 4 km away from the station.
 Kolhapur is the centre of trade for southern Maharashtra (with electrification between Miraj and Kolhapur).
-This station connects Kolhapur with major cities such as Mumbai, Pune, Hyderabad, Ahmedabad, Delhi, and Dhanbad through express trains.
+This station connects Kolhapur with major cities such as Mumbai, Pune, Ahmedabad, Delhi, and Dhanbad through express trains.
 Some important express trains are the Mahalaxmi Express (Kolhapur–Mumbai), Deekshabhoomi Express (Kolhapur - Dhanbad), and Haripriya Express (Kolhapur–Tirupati).
 IRCTC also runs the tourist luxury train Deccan Odyssey at Kolhapur station.
 There are daily passenger shuttle services between Kolhapur, Miraj and Pune.